Professional Pilot Frequently Asked Questions

 Location:

 Utah State University is Utah’s land-grant institution.
 As such, we provide high-quality education to people throughout the state.
-There are two USU campuses where students can enroll in aviation classes: Logan and Price.
-Both campuses have amazing opportunities for exceptional education, flight training, on-campus and off-campus housing, and student life.
+There are three USU campuses where students can enroll in aviation classes: Logan, Price, and Brigham City.
+All three campuses offer amazing opportunities for exceptional education and flight training.
+Logan and Price campuses are known as ‘residential campuses.’
+They have on-campus housing, student life, and student support services.
+Brigham City is not a residential campus.
+Students can choose to find off-campus housing in Brigham City or live in Logan (or elsewhere) and make the 30-minute commute for classes.

-You can view the admisisons requirements.
-For greatest success, students should apply by the priority deadlines listed on the Office of Admissions website.
+Admission requirements are found on the admissions website.
+For greatest success, students should apply one year before they expect to attend.
 The fixed wing emphasis requires a 3.0, unweighted, high school GPA.
 Students who meet the GPA requirement can be admitted directly to the major.
 There is not a separate application or process to be admitted to the major.
 The admissions letter will indicate to which major a student is admitted.
-After admission, all students must complete orientation, which opens in February for students admitted to begin classes the following fall semester and in October for those starting classes the following spring semester.
-Orientation will teach you how, when, where, and WHAT to register for.
+Check the next steps website for what’s next after admission.

 Students should apply for admission before they leave for their service and defer their admission, rather than wait to apply when they return home.
 The process helps you navigate holding any scholarships for your return and allows you to set up a delegate who can register for you if you are unable to do your own registration before you return from your service.